etheria-project/rcon-cli/README.md

 ## Built from 💖 by Etheria

-This project is crafted with love by the [Etheria](https://github.com/etheria-project) team.
-We're passionate about creating tools that make Minecraft server management easier and more enjoyable.
+This project is crafted with love by the [Hezaerd](https://github.com/hezaerd) for the [Etheria Team](https://github.com/etheria-project).
+I'm passionate about creating tools that make Minecraft server management easier and more enjoyable.

 ### Acknowledgments